CHAIRMAN'S CORPORATE GOVERNANCE STATEMENT

 In accordance with the Companies Act 2006, the Board complies with: a duty to act within their powers; a duty to promote the success of the Company; a duty to exercise independent judgement; a duty to exercise reasonable care, skill and diligence; a duty to avoid conflicts of interest; a duty not to accept benefits from third parties and a duty to declare any interest in a proposed transaction or arrangement.

 As the company expands it expects its corporate governance requirements to expand, for example see employee engagement evaluation/adoption of risk register.

 10. Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

 The Board is committed to maintaining effective communication and having constructive dialogue with its shareholders.
 The Company intends to have close ongoing relationships with its private shareholders.
 Institutional shareholders and analysts and for them to have the opportunity to discuss issues and provide feedback at meetings with the Company.
 The Company receives reports from its corporate registrar and from Argus Vickers.
 In addition, all shareholders are encouraged to attend the Company's Annual General Meeting.
-All 2017 AGM resolutions were passed comfortably.
+All 2019 AGM resolutions were passed by the requisite majority.
 The Board maintains that, if there is a resolution passed at a GM with 20% votes against, the Company will seek to understand the reason for the result and, where appropriate, take suitable action.

-The latest Corporate Documents (including Annual Reports and Notices of AGMs) can be found here. www.haydale.com.
+The latest Corporate Documents (including Annual Reports and Notices of AGMs) can be found on the Company’s website: www.haydale.com.

-Investors also will have access to current information on the Company though its website, www.haydale.com.
+Investors also will have access to current information about the Group which is set out on the Company’s website at www.haydale.com.
 The Company uses electronic communications with shareholders, where possible, in order to maximise efficiency.

 Going forwards a summary of work carried out by board committees during the year will be included in the Company's Annual Report.